 Differences between earache and toothache

-The ear, nose and mouth are all connected which is why earaches can result from dental problems.
+Earache and toothache can have similar symptoms for a lot of people and it could be hard to identify.
 Ear infection symptoms can vary depending on where the infection is located.
 You might suffer from an earache and fever, or experience dizziness and nausea.
 However, there's one symptom you might not be aware is connected to the infection: tooth pain.
 When determining the cause of your pain, Dr. Nick Atanasiu & Dr. Diana Atanasiu will examine your mouth, and discuss your symptoms and medical history with you.

 Symptoms of Toothache